ReactiveX/IxJS/readme.md

 // Next 8
 ```

-Instead of bringing in the entire library for `Iterable`, we can pick and choose which operators we want, for bundling concerns.
+Instead of bringing in the entire library for `Iterable`, we can pick and choose which operators we want, for bundling concerns and add them directly to the `Iterable` prototype.

 ```js
 // ES